AnshRaj112/kampyn-backend/docs/INVOICE_CONFIGURATION.md

 # Invoice Configuration Guide

-This document describes the configuration options available for invoice generation in the BitesBay system.
+This document describes the configuration options available for invoice generation in the KAMPYN system.

 ## Environment Variables